PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     Task(recursive(pool, n+1)).step()
 ```

-If you run it long enough, you'll notice that using this little trick python
+If you run it long enough, you'll notice that in using this little trick Python
-doesn't have any more stack limit.
+doesn't have a stack limit any more.
 What's more, the execution does not provide
 any overhead when run.
-You should definiately check it if you don't believe me.
+You should definitely check it if you don't believe me.

-There's still one more modification to our `Task` object I'd like to show you.
+There's still one more modification to our `Task` object which I'd like to show you.
-So far this class can only process background tasks, but how to return something
+So far, this class can only process background tasks, but how do you return something
 from that background task?
-Let's use `concurrent.futures.Future` object as a
+Let's use the `concurrent.futures.Future` object as a
 base class for our `Task`.
-To do it we need to do little python patching,
+To perform this we need to do a little Python patching,
-meaning we need to make `Task` class to be iterable to be used inside `yield from`
+meaning we need to make the `Task` class iterable to be used inside the `yield from`
 statement:

 ```python